isteps-sps-lab/bf-consensus/README.md

 #### models
 The *models* component exposes a REST API to access the data model shared among all the components involved in the C-HRI scenario.
 The API is used to update workers static data.

-> NOTE: this image is available in a private Docker registry hosted at GitLab.
-Please ask HOLONIX to get access to this image.

 #### models-db
 The *models-db* component runs an official MySql docker image (v5.7).